 confused wife

 He has been an alcoholic for a long time.
 He had been sober a long time when we got married in 2005.
 I already had my son when we married.
 I was pregnant with our daughter when he started drinking again.
 I had a difacult pregnancy but he started drinking before my trouble started.
-One thing is my son is a special needs child but he knew this before i married him.
+One thing is my son is a special needs child but he knew this before i married him.:new:

 Comment